Wiibuntu/Xubuntu-9.04-Wii/README.md

 # Xubuntu-9.04-Wii

+This version is no longer maintained by me or ubuntu devs.
+Please upgrade to Ubuntu 14. https://github.com/Wiibuntu/Ubuntu14-Wii

 ![alt text](https://github.com/Wiibuntu/Xubuntu-9.04-Wii/blob/main/photos/Wiibuntu.png?raw=true)

 This repository contains images of Xubuntu 9.04 for the Wii.
 Downloads are found to your right (on desktop).